-Those of you who watched Grand Designs a couple of weeks ago will have seen Celia and Diana act as patrons and guinea pigs for the Facit system after responding to an advert in a building magazine.
+You may have seen the episode of Grand Designs where Celia and Diana acted as patrons and guinea pigs for the Facit system after responding to an advert in a building magazine.

 They ended up with a beautifully designed and innovative home which has helped to push the envelope of house construction.

-Although this was their first full house-build, Facit have been developing the technique for years and it was even incorporated alongside the Modcell system in Grand Designs 'House that Kevin Built' in 2008.
+Although this was their first full house-build, Facit had been developing the technique for years and it was even incorporated alongside the Modcell system in Grand Designs ‘House that Kevin Built’ in 2008.

 If you fancy a progressive and innovative system for your self build, or if you are a lifelong Lego fan, youll love this!